-Known as an SMR (or self-myofascial release) technique, foam rolling has proven to be one of the best ways to relieve muscle soreness, inflammation, and tightness while increasing range of motion in the joints.
+Known as an SMR (or self-myofascial release) technique, foam rolling has proven to be one of the best ways to relieve muscle soreness, inflammation, and tightness while increasing the range of motion in the joints.

 With that said, it’s important to dive into each benefit hollow foam rollers can provide to understand if you should use them.

 Foam rolling is well known for easing muscle soreness and reducing inflammation.
 A study of eight participants showed that foam rolling after physical activity reduced delayed-onset muscle soreness.

 In the study, the men used the foam roller for 20 minutes after exercising and then again 24 to 48 hours after exercising.
 The men reported a decrease in muscle soreness compared with those who didn’t use the foam roller.

 It was also indicated that they seemed to have better performance in exercise than those who didn’t use the foam roller.
 More research is being done in this area.